avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 ---

 __Building genetic maps__ can be challenging and sometimes quite stressful, especially, when dealing with thousands or even millions of markers.
 In this post, I am hoping to help anyone who would like to get started to build a decent genetic map in an open software
-<a href="https://sourceforge.net/projects/lep-map3/"> Lep-MAP3 </a>, and finally, the evaluating the accuarcy of the map and plotting it.
+<a href="https://sourceforge.net/projects/lep-map3/"> Lep-MAP3 </a>, and finally, evaluating the accuarcy of the map and plotting it.

 The steps invloved in the genetic mapping process in Lep-MAP3 are shown in the flow chart below.